 We have not fully defined this yet but intend to source product from within a 100-200 mile radius of the facility.

 Will I be able to purchase local products through Buzz?

 Yes!
 That is the plan.
 We intend to work with quality producers in the region to add to our current offerings.

 I’m already working with a producer, would they be able to bring their products through your facility?

 Absolutely!
 We will offer traditional slaughter/cut/wrap services as well as have the capacity to buy direct from them and deliver to our customers.

 Will you be making [Your favorite meat product - Bacon sausages, prosciutto, skin on hams, corned meats, charcuterie etc.]

 Maybe!
-We will have dedicate value-added processing capabilities and final product offerings partially depend on the demand from customers and producers.
+We will have dedicated value-added processing capabilities.
+Final product offerings partially depend on the demand from customers and producers.